justsaykk/ssfminiproject/README.md

 Therefore, if a user wanted to save 5 drinks, the user would need 5 name inputs and 5 clicks on every input.

 By delegating the login to Google and/or Github, users would only need to login once and save on all the name inputs to save a drink to the profile.
 Furthermore, the profiles are automatically created upon accessing the profile page.
+In addition, I did not need to use `HttpSession` as a method to store user data when traversing the app.

-**Problems:**
+##### Problems:
 By default, *OAuth2* would only authenticate non-state-changing requests (i.e. only "GET"), having multiple forms that utilize `method = "POST"` would prompt a `403 Forbidden` error.

 To circumvent this, I needed to disable cross-site-request-forgery (csrf) setting.
 By doing so, I'm compromising the safety of the application.
 However, the risk is low as the app does not save any confidential information about the user.